fengdai/FragmentMaster/README.md

        return YOUR_CUSTOM_ANIMATOR;
    }
    ```
-   There are some custom PageAnimators in [the Sample project.](https://github.com/fengdai/FragmentMaster/tree/master/fragmentmaster-samples/src/com/fragmentmaster/sample/pageanimator)
+   There are some custom PageAnimators in [the Sample project.][Sample]